onap/vnfrqts-requirements/docs/Chapter5.rst

 Subnet of an External Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the parameter is referencing a subnet of an “external” network, the property fixed\_ips and Map Property subnet\_id parameter must adhere to the following naming convention.
+When the parameter is referencing a subnet of an "external" network, the property fixed\_ips and Map Property subnet\_id parameter must adhere to the following naming convention.